apapazisis/git_submodules/README.md

 ### Pushing updates in the submodule

-The submodule is just a separate resository.
+The submodule is just a separate repository.
 If you want to make changes to it, you should make the changes in this repository and push them like in a regular Git repository (just execute the git commands in the submodule's directory).
 However, you should also let the **main**